Vathek: Plot summary

-Vathek then develops an insatiable thirst and often goes to a place near a high mountain to drink from one of four fountains there, kneeling at the edge of the fountain to drink.
-One day he hears a voice telling him to "not assimilate [him]self to a dog".
-It was the voice of the merchant who had sold him the swords, a mysterious man whom Vathek calls "Giaour", an Ottoman term used for non-believers.
-The Giaour cures his thirst with a potion and the two men return to Samarah.
-Vathek returns to immersing himself in the pleasures of the flesh, and begins to fear that the Giaour, who is now popular at Court, will seduce one of his wives.
-Vathek makes a fool of himself trying to out-drink the Giaour, and to out-eat him; when he sits upon the throne to administer justice, he does so haphazardly.
-His prime vizier rescues him from disgrace by whispering that Carathis had read a message in the stars foretelling a great evil to befall Vathek and his vizier Morakanabad; the vizier informs Vathek that Carathis advises him to ask the Giaour about the drugs he used in the potion, lest that be a poison.
-When Vathek confronts him, the Giaour only laughs, so Vathek gets angry and kicks him.
-The Giaour is transformed into a ball and Vathek compels everyone in the palace to kick it, even the resistant Carathis and Morakanabad.
-Then Vathek has the whole town kick the ball-shaped merchant into a remote valley.
-Vathek stays in the area and eventually hears Giaour's voice telling him that if he will worship the Giaour and the jinns of the earth, and renounce the teachings of Islam, he will bring Vathek to "the palace of the subterrain fire" (22) where Soliman Ben Daoud controls the talismans that rule over the world.
+Vathek develops an insatiable thirst, which the giaour later cures and the two men return to Samarra.
+At court, Vathek makes a fool of himself trying to out-drink the Giaour, and to out-eat him; when he sits upon the throne to administer justice, he does so haphazardly.
+His prime vizier rescues him from disgrace by whispering that Carathis had read a message in the stars foretelling a great evil to befall him.
+When Vathek confronts the giaour, he is met with laughter, enraging Vathek who kicks him.
+The giaour is transformed into a ball and Vathek compels everyone in the palace to kick it.
+Then Vathek has the whole town kick the giaour into a remote valley.
+Vathek stays in the area and eventually hears Giaour's voice telling him that if he worships the Giaour and the jinns of the earth, and renounces the teachings of Islam, he will bring Vathek great knowledge and the keys to the "Palace of Underground Fire" where Soliman Ben Daoud controls the talismans that rule over the world.

-Vathek agrees, and proceeds with the ritual that the Giaour demands: to sacrifice fifty of the city's children.
+Vathek agrees and proceeds with the ritual that the giaour demands: to sacrifice fifty of the city's children.
 In return, Vathek will receive a key of great power.
-Vathek holds a "competition" among the children of the nobles of Samarah, declaring that the winners will receive "endless favors".
-As the children approach Vathek for the competition, he throws them inside an ebony portal to be sacrificed.
-Once this is finished, the Giaour makes the portal disappear.
-The Samaran citizens see Vathek alone and accuse him of having sacrificed their children to the Giaour, and form a mob to kill Vathek.
-Carathis pleads with Morakanabad to help save Vathek's life; the vizier complies, and calms the crowd down.
+Vathek holds a "competition" among the children of the nobles, declaring that the winners will receive precious gifts.
+As the children approach Vathek for the competition, he throws them inside an ebony portal where the giaour feasts upon their blood.
+This enrages the residents of Samarra, who accuse him of murdering their children.
+Carathis pleads with Morakanabad to help save Vathek's life; the vizier complies and calms the crowd.